scholarcy/slate/source/includes/_synopses.md

-# Generate an Abstractive Synopsis
+# Generate a Synopsis

-The API endpoints at `https://summarizer.scholarcy.com/summarize` will generate a short synopsis (70-100 words) or a mini-review (around 150-300 words).
+The API endpoints at `https://summarizer.scholarcy.com/summarize` will generate a short, abstractive synopsis (70-100 words) or a mini-review (around 150-300 words), depending on the parameters chosen.

 ## POST a local file to generate a synopsis